NiklasJonsson/gfx/notes.md

   `TextureDescriptor` is still kept for the outermost API though as it quite convenient to use the `File` variant in user code.

-TODO:

-* Make ramneryd work
-* Revisit supporting empty textures in the loader
-* Go through all the TODOs in the code
-* Run (buffer) tests with miri?

 ## Loader API

 Maybe we can allow users to create several loader - one per thread/system - and contain the resource flushing to that system.